Azure/iot/README.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/iot?view=azure-cli-latest) - Commands to connect, monitor, and control Azure IoT Hub service.
 - [Azure CLI IoT extension](https://github.com/Azure/azure-iot-cli-extension) - Extension for the Azure CLI 2.0 to work with IoT devices and IoT Edge
 - [Device simulation service](https://docs.microsoft.com/azure/iot-suite/iot-suite-device-simulation-explore) - Service to simulate devices for testing IoT solutions.
-- [IoT Hub REST API](https://docs.microsoft.com/rest/api/iothub/) - The REST APIs for IoT Hub offer programmatic access to the device and messaging services, as well as the resource provder, in IoT Hub.
+- [IoT Hub REST API](https://docs.microsoft.com/rest/api/iothub/) - The REST APIs for IoT Hub offer programmatic access to the device and messaging services, as well as the resource provider, in IoT Hub.
 - [IoT Hub Explorer](https://github.com/azure/iothub-explorer) - A CLI tool to manage device identities in your IoT hub registry, send and receive messages and files from your devices, and monitor your IoT hub operations.
 - [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer) - This tool enables you to perform operations such as manage the devices registered to an IoT hub, view device-to-cloud messages sent to an IoT hub, and send cloud-to-device messages from an IoT hub.
 Note this tool only runs on Windows.
 - [IoT Hub Diagnostics Tool](https://github.com/azure/iothub-diagnostics) - This tool is provided to help diagnose issues with a device connecting to Azure IoT Hubs.